pretix/pretix-docs/docs/guides/meta/adding-a-guide.md

 Use a hyphen-minus `-` to separate words.
 For instance, if you are writing a guide on the badge layout editor, name the file `badge-layout-editor.md`.

+If you want to contribute a translation from English to German, copy the file and rename it so that the filename ends with `.de.md`.
+Place it in the same directory as the original article.
+For instance, if you want to translate for `paypal.md`, name the new file `paypal.de.md` and place it in `docs/guides/payment`.

+If you want to expand an existing guide, edit the file itself.

-### Using the template
+### Using the template to write the guide

+There is a template that specifies the default structure for a guide.
+You can find that template in the root directory of this repository at [template-guides.md](https://github.com/pretix/pretix-docs/blob/main/template-guides.md).

 Copy the contents of the guide template into your new file.
-You can find the template in the root directory of this repository at [template-guides.md](https://github.com/pretix/pretix-docs/blob/main/template-guides.md).

 Replace the first line of the file with the title of your article.
 Use the Markdown title formatting and sentence-style capitalization, for instance: